-While not radical, the MMT public purpose is at odd with both the Republican and Democratic political agendas; both of which are reactionary when compared to the wishes of the majority of the US population.
+While not radical, the MMT public purpose is at odd with both the Republican and Democratic political agendas; so much so that Republicans have proposed two resolutions to condemn MMT (Dmitrieva 2019; Hern 2020).
+However both agendas are reactionary when compared to the wishes of the majority of the US population.
 Their vision of the public purpose maintains a status quo that strongly favors the interests of the wealthiest segments of society in terms of political outcomes (Gilen and Page 2014) and economic outcomes (Darity and Mullen 2020; Galbraith 2012).
 This means that fulfilling the public purpose proposed by MMT will turn into a major political fight to elect people who believe in government action to close the deficits that matter and who want to improve government accountability and transparency.
-People like Alexandria Ocasio-Cortez and Bernie Sanders who advocate for government programs that benefit broad sections of the population and who want to improve the democratic process through much tougher tax policies and improvement in government governance.
-Republicans want to do the opposite by putting in charge of public offices people who do not believe in government involvement in the economy and who want to cripple government ability to act while continuing to cater to the wishes of wealthy donors and lobbies (Galbraith 2009).
+People like Alexandria Ocasio-Cortez and Bernie Sanders who advocate for government programs that benefit broad sections of the population and who want to improve the democratic process through much tougher tax policies and better government governance.
+Republicans want to do the opposite by putting in charge of public offices people who do not believe in government involvement in the economy and who want to cripple government ability to act while catering to the wishes of wealthy donors and lobbies (Galbraith 2009).
 Democrats may be less extreme and may have their heart in the right place but their track record is not much better, in part because of their acceptance of the deficit myth.
 As Kelton puts it, “it’s going to be a hell of a fight” (Kelton in Poitras 2020).

 Another constraint is the resources available in the economy.
 The point is to harness the untapped domestic resources to meet the public purpose expressed by the democratic process.
 In order to do so, the government needs to behave like any other economic entities.
 Households plan their expenses, businesses plan their expenses, and the government must too.
 That planning can be done in several ways but a main one should be a job-guarantee program because labor is a major underutilized resource.
 The public purpose advanced by MMT would use the billions of labor hours left unused each year to close some of the deficits that matter.
 As Kelton notes, serious government planning and a sensible budgeting process are not unrealistic.
 Past experiences show time and time again that in periods of crisis this can be done; the point is to make it a routine behavior and a systematic habit of thought.
 This does not mean that the government should do everything or should force people to work.
-The job-guarantee program is not workfare or a first-resort job program à la soviet-style, it is a non-compulsory last-resort work program guided by local initiatives inclusive of diverse constituents (Tcherneva 2020).
+The job-guarantee program is not workfare or a first-resort job program à la Soviet-style, it is a non-compulsory last-resort work program guided by local initiatives inclusive of diverse constituents (Tcherneva 2020).